Pin It A creamy, comforting soup featuring tender broccoli and sharp cheddar cheese—perfect for cozy nights or a quick, satisfying meal.

 Each serving contains 330 calories, 21 g fat, 18 g carbohydrates, and 16 g protein.

-Pin It This soup is best enjoyed fresh and hot.
+This soup is best enjoyed fresh and hot.
 Double the batch—leftovers make a delicious lunch the next day.